Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-Certified data removal unlearning methods usually define their unlearning algorithms as $\epsilon$-indistinguishable unlearning, which is similar to the differential privacy definition.
+Certified data removal unlearning methods usually define their unlearning algorithms as $\epsilon$-indistinguishable unlearning, which is similar to the differential privacy definition \cite{DworkR14}.
+An example is presented in \Cref{fig_hessianbasedapproximate}.
 Most of them use the Hessian matrix \cite{bishop1992exact} to evaluate the contribution of erased data samples for unlearning subtraction.
-After estimating the contribution of the erased data samples, they unlearn by subtracting these contributions with an updating bound from the unlearning model.
+After estimating the impact of the erased data samples, they unlearn by subtracting these impacts with an updating bound from the unlearning model.

-In \cite{guo2019certified}, \citeauthor{guo2019certified} proposed a certified data removal mechanism, which assumes removing the last training sample, $(x_n, y_n)$.
+In \cite{guo2019certified}, \citeauthor{guo2019certified} proposed a certified data removal method, which assumes removing the last training sample, $(x_n, y_n)$.
 Specifically, they defined a removal mechanism that approximately minimizes $\mathcal{L}(\theta; D')$ with $D' = D \backslash (x_n, y_n)$.
-The loss gradient at sample $(x_n, y_n)$ can be denoted as $\Delta = \lambda \theta^* + \nabla l ((\theta^*)^{T} x_n, y_n)$ and the Hessian of $L( \cdot; D')$ at $\theta^*$ by $H_{\theta^*} =\nabla^2 L(\theta^*;D')$.
-Then they applied a one-step Newton update to the gradient impact of the removed point $(x_n, y_n)$ on the model $\theta$.
-Under their observation, they found that directly removing the Hessian contribution from the direction of the gradient will leak the privacy of the training data that was expected to be removed.
+The loss gradient at sample $(x_n, y_n)$ can be denoted as $\Delta = \lambda \nabla \ell (\theta^{T} \cdot x_n, y_n)$ and the Hessian of $L( \cdot; D')$ at $\theta$ by $H_{\theta} =\nabla^2 L(\theta;D')$.
+Then, they applied a one-step Newton update to the model parameters impact of the erased point $(x_n, y_n)$ on the model $\theta$.
+Under their observation, they found that directly removing the Hessian contribution from the gradient will reveal the private information of the erased data.
 They used the loss perturbation technique \cite{chaudhuri2011differentially} to hide this information.
-It used a random linear term to perturb the empirical risk and ensures that the outputs of their method $\mathcal{U}(D, D_e, \mathcal{A})$ is $\epsilon$-indistinguishable between the retrained model $\mathcal{A}(D\backslash D_e)$.
-In\cite{mehta2022deep} and \cite{thudi2022unrolling}, they designed unlearning algorithms following the certified data removal definition in \cite{guo2019certified}. \citeauthor{mehta2022deep} unlearned via their proposed efficient Hessians, L-FOCI \cite{mehta2022deep}. \citeauthor{thudi2022unrolling} \cite{thudi2022unrolling} used membership inference as a verification error to adjust the unlearning process on stochastic gradient descent (SGD) optimization.
+It used a random linear term to perturb the empirical risk and ensure that the outputs of their method $\mathcal{U}(D, D_e, \mathcal{A})$ is $\epsilon$-indistinguishable between the retrained model $\mathcal{A}(D\backslash D_e)$.
+In\cite{mehta2022deep} and \cite{thudi2022unrolling}, they designed unlearning algorithms following the certified data removal definition in \cite{guo2019certified}. \citeauthor{mehta2022deep}~\cite{mehta2022deep} unlearned via their proposed efficient Hessians, L-FOCI \cite{mehta2022deep}. \citeauthor{thudi2022unrolling} \cite{thudi2022unrolling} used membership inference as a verification error to adjust the unlearning process on stochastic gradient descent (SGD) optimization.